afzhussain1/final-group-assignment-python-code/README.md

     ```bash
     python main.py
     ```

+    ### main.py
+This is the main script where the application is initialized and run.
+It contains the primary class `YouTubeApp` and its methods.

+### user_interface.py
+This file contains the `UserInterFace` class, which manages the user interface components.

+### styling.py
+This file contains the `Styling` class, which is responsible for the application's visual styles and themes.

+### requirements.txt
+This file lists the dependencies required to run the application, such as `transformers`, `torch`, `tk`, `pillow`, and `opencv-python`.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your improvements.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 2. **Login or Signup**:
     - Enter a username and password to log in or sign up.